spike0en/nothing_archive/README.md

 - Nothing OS Open Beta releases are denoted by `-OB` wherever applicable.
 - Android Developer preview releases are tagged as `0.0.0-dev`+`<Device Codename>`.`<Incremental Date>`.
 - Unless specifically stated otherwise in the release notes, the releases published here are compatible with all regional and color variants of the device.
-- For detailed instructions on interpreting the required incremental OTA firmware, refer to this [OTA Sideloading Guide](https://telegra.ph/OTA-Sideloading-Guide-for-Nothing-Devices-01-17).
+- For detailed instructions on interpreting the required incremental OTA firmware, refer to [this section](#i-ota-sideloading-).

 ---